Dear Friends,

 moment and

-how in this world do I let go
+the next and next and next…how in this world do I let go

-of all the cacophonous chaos
+of all the cacophonous chaospractice practice practice

 Susan B. Auld